Sebastian-Ayala36/Real-Time-Bus-Tracker/README.md

 For any additional comments, please contact me via e-mail: sebasayala2_6@hotmail.com

 # Roadmap
-Replace the current API information with a local one, either from San Diego MTS or a nearby transportation system.
+Replace the current transport information with a local one, either from San Diego MTS or a nearby transportation system.

 # License information